Washington

 Should Washington therapists accept insurance or go private pay?

 Washington has a progressive insurance market with strong mental health parity.
 The state's tech industry provides generous employee benefits that include mental health coverage.
 Many Seattle-area therapists operate private-pay practices, while eastern Washington is more insurance-dependent.
 Reimbursement rates are above average, especially in the Seattle metro.
-The best marketing approach depends on your payment model.
+The best approach depends on your payment model.
 Insurance-based practices benefit from directory optimization and Google Maps visibility.
 Private-pay practices need stronger website messaging and content that justifies out-of-pocket investment to potential clients.

 How long before I see results from marketing in Washington?